 Knocked out Teeth.

-If your tooth is knocked out, there is a good chance your dentist will be able to save it if found.
+If your tooth gets knocked out, there is a good chance your dentist will be able to save it if found.
 Make sure you rinse the tooth under water for approximately 10 seconds.
 Do not rub or wipe the tooth as this can cause damage to the roots.
-If the tooth has been found within an hour of falling out, place it back into the socket as this gives the most chance of surviving.
+If the tooth is been found within an hour of falling out, place it back into the socket as this gives the most chance of surviving.
 If you are unable to place the tooth back into the socket, store it in a glass of milk, saliva, or a moist paper towel.
 Do not store in plain water.
 All cases of a knocked-out tooth must be urgently seen by a dentist.
-Most will splint the tooth to the surrounding teeth for a minimum of 1-2 weeks.
-If a child or baby loses a tooth, do not place it back into the socket.
+Most will splint the tooth to the surrounding teeth for a minimum of a few weeks.
+If a child or baby loses a baby tooth, do not place it back into the socket.